BBCWiki/JustTheDocs2/helpdesk.md

 Whenever you need support for our products *call helpdesk* to get help !
 * Business Hours
-  Our operators are available 10:00 to 22:00, monday to friday!
+  Our operators are available 10:00 to 22:00, Monday to Friday!